dell/ansible-powerstore/docs/ISSUE_TRIAGE.md

 In general bugs and feature request issues should be labeled with a priority.

-This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feel comfortable adding a certain priority label.
+Adding priority levels can be difficult.
+Ensure you have the knowledge, context, and the experience before prioritizing any issues.
+If you have any uncertainty as to which priority level to assign, please ask the maintainers for help.

 The key here is asking for help and discuss issues to understand how more experienced project members think and reason.
 By doing that you learn more and eventually be more and more comfortable with prioritizing issues.